artsy/artsy.github.io/_posts/2015-08-15-Cocoa-Architecture:-Router-Pattern.markdown

 When we started an entirely fresh application, we noted down all the networking-related pain points felt from Eigen and Energy.
 The Router pattern was pretty good, but we were finding that we were having problems with the API consuming part of the `NSURLRequest`s.
 Mainly, a difficulty in testing, an inconsistency in how we would perform networking and that it didn't feel declarative.

 Moya is our attempt at fixing this.
 I won't go into depth on what Moya is, we've [written articles](/blog/2014/09/22/transparent-prerequisite-network-requests/) on this already.
-The part that is interesting is that it obviates a ARRouter by using a collection of Swift enums - forcing developers to include all necessary metadata an an end-point.
+The part that is interesting is that it obviates an ARRouter by using a collection of Swift enums - forcing developers to include all necessary metadata an an end-point.

 #### HAL, and API v2

 The Router pattern relies on the idea that you know all the routes ahead of time, and add support for them as you build out each part of the app.
-[HAL, a Hypermedia Application Layer](http://stateless.co/hal_specification.html) - can be approximated as being a self describing API.
-We've wrote about it on [this blog](/blog/2014/09/12/designing-the-public-artsy-api/).
+[HAL, a Hypermedia Application Layer](http://stateless.co/hal_specification.html) - can be approximated as being a self describing API. dB has wrote about it on [this blog](/blog/2014/09/12/designing-the-public-artsy-api/).

 This means that you ask the API how to get certain bits of data, and it will describe the ways in which you can access it.